pavel-demin/red-pitaya-notes/development-machine.md

 - Follow the installation wizard and don't forget to select "Software Development Kit" on the installation customization page (for detailed information on installation, see [UG973](http://www.xilinx.com/support/documentation/sw_manuals/xilinx2015_1/ug973-vivado-release-notes-install-license.pdf))

+- Xilinx SDK requires `gmake` that is not available on Ubuntu.
+The following command creates a symbolic link called `gmake` and pointing to `make`:
+{% highlight bash %}
+ln -s make /usr/bin/gmake
+{% endhighlight %}

 Activating Vivado Design Suite license
 -----